ShunitTruzman/langgraph-sql-qa-agent/README.md

-# 🛒 LangGraph SQL QA Agent
+# 🛒 LangGraph SQL RAG Agent

-A LangGraph-based Natural Language to SQL agent that answers questions over an E-commerce relational database, with optional retrieval (RAG) over the schema.
+A LangGraph-based agent that turns natural-language questions into SQL over a relational database — featuring retrieval (RAG) over the schema, self-correcting queries, and human-in-the-loop clarification.

 ---